 You may also feel some mucus or blood in the back of your throat that you must swallow.
 You will be able to talk to your doctor during the endoscopic sinus surgery, so let us know if anything is bothering you.
 If the patient feels uncomfortable during the operation, he will be given general anesthesia.
 In some cases it may be necessary to repair the nasal septum (patina) during endoscopic sinus surgery.

 What are the risks of endoscopic sinus surgery?

-Complications of functional endoscopic sinus surgery are not uncommon, but your otolaryngologist and anesthesiologist will talk about them with you.
+Complications of functional endoscopic sinus surgery are not common, but your otolaryngologist and anesthesiologist will talk about them with you.
 So be sure to ask any questions you have.
 Complications may include:

 Although the risk of bleeding appears to be reduced with the endoscopic sinus surgery technique, sometimes severe bleeding may require termination of the procedure and placement of nasal tampons.
-Bleeding after endoscopic sinus surgery may require nasal filling and hospitalization.
-But a blood transfusion is rarely necessary.
+Bleeding after endoscopic sinus surgery may require nasal packing and hospitalization.
+However, a blood transfusion is rarely necessary.

 In the rare cases when a blood transfusion is necessary, there is a risk of an adverse reaction or transmission of an infection with the blood.

 All operations performed on the ethmoid sinuses carry the rare chance of causing a leak of cerebrospinal fluid (the fluid that surrounds the brain).